cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 ---

+## Table of Contents

 # Executive Summary

 Pursue a Phased approach

 1. Start Today:
     - assume an existing external storage platform has been deployed
+    - create volumes (if needed for platform)
     - consume volumes from it
 2. Tomorrow:
+    - persistent external disk reservations
     - compose a storage platform that is provisioned by mesos and runs on Mesos slaves using direct attached storage DAS
+3. For Discussion:
+    - How should external capacity be advertised?
+Should it be advertised at all in phase 1.

+---

+## Categorizing effort into implementation stages

+1. Get Mesos + Docker (volume drivers) + marathon working
+2. Get Mesos + external storage + any framework working (this is like #1 for Frameworks that don't use Docker containers)
+3. Support Mesos managed storage profiles - Do not assume pre-configured storage volumes, have Mesos manage volume creation on appropriate storage
+4. Mesos framework for storage platform lifecycle management - Distributed software defined storage platforms, like ScaleIo, are deployed by Mesos on slave nodes.
+5. Mesos *external* storage + Docker (volume drivers)

 ---